RGnet/PSGnet peering policy can be found here.

 Although I and others do occasional development here the system is mostly mail and networking.

 All local email addresses are of the form <user>@psg.com.
+We do have other domains, if you really want, e.g., a bellhead.com or bogus.com address.

 This is not gryphon, or portal, or AOL, nor do we wish that kind of reputation on the net.
 The folk here are mostly computing or other scientific professionals.
 Snooping in others' directories, net.flames, long signatures, and other asocialialities are not appreciated.
 Users are guests in a communal home, and are expected to act responsibly.